nesquena/resume/README.md

 # My Story

-Prior to working at Miso, I have a history of working at early-stage startups.
+Prior to working at Miso in San Francisco, I have had a history of working at early-stage startups.
+I'd like to include here a richer story of my background in software development for those that are interested.

+## High School and iPodSoft

 I have been doing this since 2004, when I started my first company [iPodSoft](http://www.ipodsoft.com/site/pmwiki.php) in my 3rd year of high school.
 I reached out to a few other developers and established a marketplace for selling iPod-related software.